 These features of Montessori's epistemology affect her concept of epistemic virtues.
 For example, contemporary virtue epistemologists are generally either virtue reliabilists, who focus on basic cognitive faculties the reliable exercise of which gives rise to knowledge (e.g. Sosa, Greco), or virtue responsibilists, who emphasize traits of character for which knowers can be held responsible (e.g. Zagzebski, Baehr).
 Standard reliabilist virtues include truthconducive acquired traits and supposedly innate traits such as basic sensory acuity (vision, etc.) and memory.
 Responsibilists emphasize virtues like open-mindedness, intellectual courage, love of knowledge, intellectual humility, and the like.
-Increasingly, commentators see virtue reliabilism as particularly adequate for 'low-grade knowledge' such as basic perceptual knowledge and responsibilism as more adequate for 'high-grade knowledge' such as scientific progress (e.g. Battaly [2008]; Baehr [2011a]).
+Increasingly, commentators see virtue reliabilism as particularly adequate for 'low-grade knowledge', such as basic perceptual knowledge, and responsibilism as more adequate for 'high-grade knowledge', such as scientific progress (e.g. Battaly [2008]; Baehr [2011a]).

-Montessori's intellectual virtues are (innately) developmentally-possible capacities developed and specified through interested intellectual activity, whereby a person comes (or tends to come) to intellectually engage with (e.g. to know6) reality excellently.7 Her empiricism implies that central to any Montessori 'virtue' epistemology will be an account of sensorial excellence, as for virtue-reliabilists.
-But consistent with an interested empiricism that rejects any 'cognition' wholly independent of volition, she sees all epistemic virtues,
+Montessori's intellectual virtues are (innately) developmentally possible capacities developed and specified through interested intellectual activity, whereby a person comes (or tends to come) to intellectually engage with (e.g. to know)5 reality excellently.6 Her empiricism implies that central to any Montessori 'virtue' epistemology will be an account of sensorial excellence, as for virtue reliabilists.
+But, consistently with an interested empiricism that rejects any 'cognition' that is wholly independent of volition, she sees all epistemic virtues, including even basic 'cognitive faculties', as infused

-5 A fourth distinctive claim within Montessori's epistemology, on which I do not focus in this paper, is that much of our epistemic activity is unconscious (see Frierson [2014]).
-Unconscious cognitive processes can be 'most intelligent' [EHP: 15], essential to epistemic excellence, and improvable (see EHP: 13-17; Secret: 38; AbsMind: passim).
-And against those who claim that the 'operation of cognitive faculties does not typically require an exercise of agency' [Baehr 2011: 23], Montessori emphasizes how unconscious volition (what she calls horme) governs even the most basic cognitive capacities (e.g. AbsMind: 83; Secret: 59; 1913:185).
-6 Cf. note 4.
+4 A fourth distinctive claim within Montessori's epistemology, on which I do not focus in this paper, is that much of our epistemic activity is unconscious (see Frierson [2014]).
+Unconscious cognitive processes can be 'most intelligent' [EHP: 15], essential to epistemic excellence, and improvable (see [EHP: 13-17, Secret: 38, AbsMind).
+And against those who claim that the 'operation of cognitive faculties does not typically require an exercise of agency' [Baehr 2011: 23], Montessori emphasizes how unconscious volition (what she calls horme) governs even the most basic cognitive capacities (e.g. [AbsMind: 83, Secret: 59, 1913:185]).

-7 Metaphysically/psychologically, such virtues are acquired specifications of innate developmental potentials.
+6 Metaphysically/psychologically, such virtues are acquired specifications of innate developmental potentials.
 What makes any particular modification an epistemic virtue is that it is conducive to excellent intellectual contact with reality (cf. Zagzebski [1996: 45]).
-As noted in section 4 below, the relevant sense of excellence here includes but is not limited to truth-conduciveness, so this definition of virtue coheres with Baehr's recent 'personal worth conception' [Baehr 2011a: 88f.].
+As noted in section 4 below, the relevant sense of excellence here includes, but is not limited to, truth-conduciveness, so this definition of virtue coheres with Baehr's recent 'personal worth conception' [Baehr 2011a: 88f.].
 Because this paper focuses on particular virtues, however, I cannot fully situate Montessori's account of intellectual virtue in general in the contexts of her own philosophy of mind or the wide variety of contemporary alternatives.